 From there, I tried every baby heart rate monitor app I could find and with no surprise, none of them worked as they claimed.

-There are apps that call themselves a “Fetal Doppler.”
-Unless you buy a physical fetal doppler that somehow sends a signal to your phone, this claim is 100% false and deceptive.
+- There are apps that falsely call themselves a “Fetal Doppler.”
+Unless you’re buying a separate doppler device that somehow sends a signal to your phone, this claim is 100% false and deceptive (more on this later)

-Some apps gave a heart rate reading for my baby.
-One app even played me a heart beat.
-The heart rate was totally wrong for the age of my baby (a baby’s heart rate slows down as pregnancy progresses).
-It also gave me the exact same heart rate when I put it near my heart.
-It was completely fake.
+- Some apps gave a false heart rate.
+One app even played back a heart beat that clearly wasn’t real.
+The way I knew it was fake is because it played that same heart rate whether I had the phone near my belly or my own heart.
+Plus, the heart rate was totally wrong for the age of my baby (a baby’s heart rate slows down as pregnancy progresses).

 What’s scary about these false readings (especially the fake heart rate) is it could convince a mom nothing is wrong when there is in fact a problem.
 An app should never be used be used to replace the expertise of a medical professional.
 When in doubt, see a doctor.